beele/JambiLight/README.md

 JambiLight can be used to supercharge your media viewing experience.

 JambiLight supports a fully dynamical region system with optional margins and various enhancements for color detection.
-A downloadable binary for Windows is available from http://www.beeles-place.be/wordpress/?p=687 Remember that the project it currently in beta and might not function as expected sometimes.
+The Beta-1 binaries can be downloaded from => http://www.beeles-place.be/wordpress/?p=726 Remember that the project it currently in beta and might not function as expected sometimes.

 How to build & run
 ---------------------------------
-- Have maven 3.x and the JRE 1.8 installed.
+- Have maven 3.x and the JDK/JRE 1.8 installed.
 (Make sure maven is using java 8 ==> mvn --version)
 - Clone the repository to a folder on your computer.
 - Build the project using maven:
   * Windows users can build by double clicking the build.bat file.